Welcome to CloudBlue Connect! This is a high-level introduction to the platform outlining key concepts like Portals, Accounts, and Users.

-In Connect, we use the following terminology to refer to different actors of a supply chain:
+The following terminology is used to refer to different actors of a supply chain:

 Portals, Accounts, and Users

-Portals are websites that implement a set of related business scenarios for vendors (Vendor Portal) and providers (Provider Portal).
+- Portals are websites that implement a set of related business scenarios for vendors (Vendor Portal) and distributors (Distributor Portal).

-Provider is an account type that enables its users to procure products either directly from vendors or other providers (through syndication) and lists those products in the provider’s marketplaces.
+- Distributor is an account type that enables its users to procure products either directly from vendors or other distributors (through syndication) and lists those products in the distributor’s marketplaces.

-Vendor is an account type that publishes product definitions and manages fulfillment processes.
-Vendors can list their products in marketplaces of one or multiple providers.
+- Vendor is an account type that publishes product definitions and manages fulfillment processes.
+Vendors can list their products in marketplaces of one or multiple distributors.

 Connect Portals and related attributes like API URLs can be white-labeled and be accessible through different domain names and have different visual “themes” applied to them.

-For simplicity, our diagrams often use single “Vendor” or “Provider” symbols to refer to the Account of the corresponding type and all its Users:
+Diagrams and instructions within the Community page often use single “Vendor” or “Distributor” symbols to refer to the Account of the corresponding type and all its Users:

-Connect implements four primary business supply chain flows (scenarios) between Vendors and Providers as schematically illustrated below:
+Connect implements four primary business supply chain flows (scenarios) between Vendors and Distributors as schematically illustrated below:

-Vendorson-board Products and new versions and list products to the Marketplaces of Providers
+- Vendors on-board Products and new versions and list products to the Marketplaces of Distributors

-Upon customer order, Providers split items per Product and send a request for fulfillment to related Vendors
+- Upon customer order, distributors split items per Product and send a request for fulfillment to related Vendors

 Please refer to Portals Overview for the high-level overview of the Connect Portal structures, navigation elements, and modules.